LuckyKaif/Sample/README.md

 # age_and_gender_detection
-Age and Gender Detection - based on Satya Mallicks blog post on LearnOpenCV.com by Mohammaed Syed Kaif
+Age and Gender Detection - based on Satya Mallicks blog post on LearnOpenCV.com by Mohammad Syed Kaif